Common searched topics: Manufacturing, Label printing, Sales order

 • When products are updated in inFlow, that data will sync to your WooCommerce products.

 • New products created in WooCommerce will also be made in inFlow.
-(New products made in inFlow aren’t able to be created in WooCommerce)
+(New products made in inFlow can’t be created in WooCommerce)

 • Product changes made in inFlow are sent to WooCommerce to keep products in both systems updated with the same details.